The Central Enigma of Consciousness

 electrical activity of the cortex is driven by centres in the underlying nuclei

-in the thalamus, which have reciprocal connections with corresponding
+in the thalamus, which have

-areas of the cortex.
-In isolation,
+reciprocal connections with corresponding areas of the cortex.
+In isolation, cortical tissues tend to

-cortical tissues tend to be electrochemically quiescent, which emphasizes that
+be electrochemically quiescent, which emphasizes that to a certain extent the

-to a certain extent the cortex represents complex boundary conditions,
+cortex represents complex boundary conditions, modulating underlying thalamic

-modulating underlying thalamic excitations.
-Moreover the entire span of
+excitations.
+Moreover the entire span of cortical activity accompanying waking

-cortical activity accompanying waking consciousness is dependent on a general
+consciousness is dependent on a general level of excitatory activity welling up

-level of excitatory activity welling up from the brain stem centres of the
+from the brain stem centres of the reticular activating system and major modes

-modulation, such as light and dreaming sleep are likewise modulated through
+of dynamical brain activity modulation, such as light and dreaming sleep are

-ascending nor-epinephrine, dopamine and serotonin pathways passing from the
+likewise modulated through ascending nor-epinephrine, dopamine and serotonin

-brain stem upwards to permeate specific layers of the whole cortex.
+pathways passing from the brain stem upwards to permeate specific layers of the

 Active

-cognition is believed to involve an interplay of so-called Ôworking memoryÕ in which
+cognition is believed to involve an interplay of so-called Ôworking memoryÕ in

-connected by large parallel tracts of nerve fibres, the corpus callosum.
+right, connected by large parallel tracts of nerve fibres, the corpus callosum.
 The left and right

-cortices are lateralized to varying degrees, particularly in men, so that
+cortices are lateralized to varying degrees, particularly in men, so that language

-language articulacy and other more structured forms of cognitive processing are
+articulacy and other more structured forms of cognitive processing are

 predominantly in the left cortex and more generalized diffuse types of